rjz/jq-tutorial/README.md

 [jq][0] is an awesome command-line utility for processing JSON data.
-It has an [excellent manual][1] already, but--since there's no substitute for practice-- these exercises are an unofficial supplement for new users exploring its syntax and applications.
+It has an [excellent manual][1] already, but--since there's no substitute for practice-- this tutorial provides an unofficial supplement for new users exploring its syntax and applications.

 ### Running tutorial